Data Science & Scientific Computing (DSSC) at ISTA comprises the most interdisciplinary track in the PhD program.

 COMPLETE DSSC RESEARCH GROUP DETAILS ON ISTA’S MAIN SITE:

-You’ll find a video presenting the Data Science & Scientific Computing study track here.
+Watch our video presenting the Data Science & Scientific Computing study track here.

 Discover ISTA Alumni’s Inspiring Stories